 They handle hierarchical passages in 3 ways:

-They consider that Paul intended the texts to be temporary in nature, either because of cultural contexts or because of local church problems
+They consider that Paul intended the texts to be temporary, either because of cultural contexts or local church problems.

 They affirm that Paul struggled to overcome his chauvinistic background as he strove toward the ideal.